dhamaniasad/openvz-setup/README.md

-centos-vz
+openvz-setup
 =========

-CentOS 6 OpenVZ setup script
+CentOS 6 and Debian 7 OpenVZ setup script

+### Introduction

+This is a setup script which automatically installs and configures OpenVZ on a server running either CentOS 6 or Debian 7.
+No manual intervention is required.
+If you prefer using a panel, please have a look at [my other project](https://github.com/dhamaniasad/vzvirtpanel).

 ### Installation